oneworq/js-technical-assignment/assignment-3/README.md

-# JS Mock ECommerce Platoform
+# Python Mock ECommerce Platoform

-Create a Basic set of APIs that simulates an “**E Commerce Platform**”, For this exercise, the APIs must have the following functionalities
+Create a Basic set of APIs that simulates an “**E Commerce Platform**”, For this exercise, the APIs should have the following functionalities

 - **Admin accounts**
   - Signup/login